gaehlerm/SoftwareEngineering/README.md

 Interfaces are everywhere.
 Every function or class has an external interface and uses several interfaces from other functions or classes.
 This is why understanding good interface design is paramount.
 Especially with classes it is hard to define a good interface that let's the user do what he wants without exposing too much of the internals of the class.
 But also with functions one has to consider how the function arguments should be ordered.

-// Big data structures take more time to build up but at the same time they are used longer.
-Having small data structures around for a long time is a sign for bad code. -> bundle your data into some bigger objects.

-// is there something else left to write here?
-It feels very short.
-Figure out a good example?

 ## APIs

-// write something about REST, SOAP, etc.?

 "With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behaviors of your system will be depended on by somebody." - Hyrums law